ReaperAnon/SekiroHotkeySystem/README.md

 ![img](https://i.imgur.com/7UD9s3t.png)

 # Sekiro Hotkey System
-Hotkey system for Sekiro to allow seamlessly switching between moves.
+Hotkey system for Sekiro to allow seamlessly switching between combat arts and prosthetics.

 ## Installation
 Download the files from the release section [here](https://github.com/ReaperAnon/SekiroHotkeySystem/releases/download/main/release.7z), then place all the files in the archive into your Sekiro game folder (near where sekiro.exe is located).